jgourassas/icd10cm/README.md

 ICD10 is an open source software web application developed in Elixir - Phoenix - Zurb Foundation

-This module uses the Clinical Modification - USA
+This module uses the ICD-10-CM (USA) and ICD-10-PCS

 We take no father responsibility.
 The software is provided as it is